dora-metrics/pelorus/docs/Development.md

 - check for the right version of python
 - set up a virtual environment
-- install required CLI tools such as helm, oc, tkn and ct (inside .venv/bin)
+- install required CLI tools such as helm, oc, tkn and ct, promtool, conftest (inside .venv/bin)
-- install dependencies
+- install required python runtime and test dependencies
 - install the exporters package
 - set up git hooks for formatting and linting checks
 - configure `git blame` to ignore large revisions that just changed formatting